riyajames123/BINF7700_Capstone/README.md

 ## Overview
 This repository will contain the capstone project for the course **BINF 7700**.
 The project will focus on applying bioinformatics concepts, computational analysis, and reproducible research practices learned during the course.

 ## Project Status
-Project topic under development
+Project topic under development.
 This repository is being used to plan, organize, and document the development of the capstone project.

 ## Technical skills inventory
 - Programming Languages: Python, R, Bash